- Opera seria in three acts

 Heliogabalus was installed as a puppet by his formidable grandmother Julia Maesa, sister-in-law to the African emperor Septimius Severus (r.
 193–211) .
 Maesa, ‘her mind always turning, always scheming’, claimed that the Syrian youth (born Sextus Varius Avitus Bassianus) was the illegitimate son of the savage Caracalla (r. alone 211–17), Severus’s eldest son.
 (Varius was probably a cousin, although Hay suggests he may indeed have been Caracalla’s natural son.)

 Caracalla’s own life would make a splendid opera.
 This “common enemy of mankind” (Gibbon) tried to kill his father, and stabbed his brother in his mother’s arms; believed himself the reincarnation of Alexander, and put Alexandria to the sword; and chose lions for his bed-mates.
-The soldiers, recognising a kindred spirit, loved him – all but one, who slashed at him as he slashed by the side of the road.
+The soldiers, recognising a kindred spirit, loved him – all but one, who slashed at him as he took a slash by the side of the road.
 Caracalla died unrelieved, unlike the rest of the world.

 Macrinus (r.
 217–18), a Moorish lawyer, organised the assassination; the Severan forces soon toppled the weak usurper.